 In the afternoon, join a street art tour led by actual street artists.
 Melbourne Street Tours zips through the city’s popular laneways plus lesser known alleyways, with background explanation on different artworks.
 The tour ends at the Blender Street studio in West Melbourne with beer, wine and snacks.

 Then see if you can remember your childhood top scores at Pixel Alley, a bar with a huge range of old-school video games and pinball machines like Time Crisis II, Pac-Man and NBA Jam.
-Afterwards, head up to rooftop bar Naked Upstairs for a few pints.
+Afterwards, head to rooftop bar Naked Upstairs for a few pints.

 A Melbourne weekend isn’t complete without a stop at one of our cool pubs.
 Stick around Fitzroy and head to one of the many classic Melbourne pubs for a parma.
 The Napier Hotel has a great version, while the parma at the Birmingham Hotel holds the coveted number 1 spot on the Parma Daze list.